offsouza/regression_interview/README.md

 Important: This task is simple enough to solve by other means.
 However, your result should be one neural network that any set of 10 points can be fed into to get the answer.
 That is, you should not create any sort of algorithm that figures out the slope and intercept on a row-by-row basis.
 The end result is one network with one set of trained weights.

-# Methodology
+## Methodology

-First I start with a Neural Network with a 4 layers and 100 neurons each, during all process was used Relu activation function for all layers except for output layers where was used linear function and also Adam optimizer for all process.
+First, I start with a Neural Network with a 4 layers and 100 neurons each, during all process was used Relu activation function for all layers except for output layers where was used linear function and also Adam optimizer for all process.
 The results wasn't good for the fist test with 500 epochs.

 I tried many type of the configuration, increasing and reduce the number of neurons, layers, epochs and learning rate, but always I had a problem.
 So I plot the loss chart and I saw that a network was probably overfitting.